-The chapel of "Santa Maria della Catena" is decorated with stucco and frescoes by Antonino Ferraro da Giuliana (16th century).
+The highlight of the cathedral is the chapel of "Santa Maria della Catena" which is decorated with 16th century stucco and frescoes by Antonino Ferraro da Giuliana.
 Ferraro was one of the most important 16th century wood carvers and specialised in religious works with a strong realism.

-To the left side of the church is the bell tower, consisting of a square tower, while to north of the church are the ruins of the so-called "Castelvecchio", of uncertainty origin.
+To the left side of the church is the bell tower, consisting of a square tower, while to north of the church are the ruins of the so-called "Castelvecchio", of uncertain origin.

 Other Caltabellotta monuments